StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/5) Unsupervised Learning.md

 * Genetic research: Facilitating the analysis of vast genetic data sets.
 By simplifying the data's complexity, researchers can investigate and interpret genetic information more effectively.
 * Document classification: Enhancing the usability of online journal databases.
 Significant features can be extracted from article content, enabling more efficient database organization.

-# An Example of Unsupervised Learning Method
+# Example of an Unsupervised Learning Method

 ## Principal Component Analysis
 Principal Component Analysis is a dimensionality reduction technique that transforms data into a new coordinate system.
 It identifies the directions (principal components) that maximize the variance in the data.